 - data sheet

 The products declared or certified according to TR EAEU 037/2016 must be marked with the EAC conformity marking before launch.
-The conformity mark shall be affixed to each electrical and electronic device in such a way as to ensure recognition and legibility throughout the life cycle of the product.
+The conformity marking shall be attached to each electrical and electronic device in such a way as to ensure recognition and legibility throughout the life cycle of the product.
 If direct marking of the device is not possible, this must be made on the packaging and the instruction manual.
-The product shall only be marked if it meets the requirements of all technical regulations under which it falls.
+The product shall only be marked if it meets the requirements of all Technical Regulations under which it falls.

 Period of validity of the EAC Certificate

 The EAC Certificate for serial production is valid for 5 years.